orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_fold_t)(int,mpc_val_t**);
 ```

 This takes a list of pointers to data values and must return some combined or folded version of these data values.
-It must ensure to free and input data that is no longer used once after combination has taken place.
+It must ensure to free any input data that is no longer used once the combination has taken place.

 Case Study - Identifier